 Zone 9-Agency-Specific Text.
-In cases in which other defined optional elements are not used, Zone 9 may be used for other department or agency-specific information, as depicted in Figure 4-8.
+In cases in which other defined optional elements are not used, Zone 9 may be used for other department or agency-specific information, as depicted in Figure 4-8 (see an important change notice at the end of this document).
 For example, emergency responder officials may use this area to provide additional details.